 At the end of the Living with the Land, there’s some information about an additional walking tour of the greenhouses.
-This usually runs around $25.00 and lasts for over an hour.
-There’s a desk past the exit for signing up and a minimal extra cost if anyone is interested.
+The tour usually runs around $25.00 and lasts an hour.
+There’s a desk past the exit for signing up.
 You can even book it in advance on Disney’s site here if you like.

 I hope you enjoyed the spin through the greenhouses today.
-Eventually, I plan to do a full review of the Behind the Seeds Tour.
-But I’m saving it for a special occasion.
-Don’t worry I have the ideal time in mind!
+Eventually, I plan to review the Behind the Seeds Tour thoroughly.

-For those of you who prefer to spend a little more time at Epcot, than any other theme park, you might want to consider an Epcot Resort Hotel.
+For those who prefer to spend a little more time at Epcot than any other theme park, you might want to consider an Epcot Resort Hotel.
 They include the following:

-Or you might enjoy browsing the full list of Walt Disney World Resort Reviews.
+Or you might enjoy browsing the complete list of Disney World Resort Reviews.